mattyschell/stratum_bldg/README.md

 # TMI: Where Did This Data Come From?

-You shouldn't read this, it is radically transparent background on how the data sausage is made.
+You shouldn't read this, it is radically transparent background describing how the vegan data sausage is made.
 But you're still reading for some reason.

 The New York City Department of Information Technology and Telecommunications (DOITT) Geographic Information Systems (GIS) outfit maintains buildings